harpwood/FlxRes/ReadMe.md

 ## Overview

-FlxRes can make your project looks as it should on any screen, any resolution.
+FlxRes hopefully can make your project looks as it should on any screen, any resolution.
 FlxRes is easy multiresolution handling for [HaxeFlixel](https://haxeflixel.com/).
 Its primary goal is to be simple, easy to use and accessible to beginners.

 ### API  overview